-If your award start date is 02-01-13 and the current date is 04-15-13, then your first SF-425 would be due no later than 04-30-13 and would cover the period 02-01-13 (award start date) through 03-31-13 (end of the most recent reporting period).
-This SF-425 must be on file with the COPS Office so that you can successfully complete a drawdown of funds through GPRS.
+If your award start date is 09-01-18 and the current date is 11-15-18, then your first SF-425 would be due no later than 10-30-18 and would cover the period 09-01-18 (award start date) through 09-30-18 (end of the initial reporting quarter for this award).
+This SF-425 must be on file with the COPS Office before the submission deadline so that you can avoid being delinquent and successfully complete a drawdown of funds through GPRS.

-Award recipients who do not submit SF-425s by the due date each quarter will be unable to draw down award funds until the report has been successfully submitted.
-The payment system contains a function which checks for SF-425 delinquency and will reject a drawdown attempt if the SF-425 is not up to date.
+Award recipients who do not submit an SF-425 report by the due date each quarter will be unable to draw down funds.
+The payment system contains a function which checks for SF-425 delinquency and will reject a drawdown attempt if the SF-425 is not current.
 Subsequent outreach through e-mail, fax, or hard copy reminders may be sent to the recipient if the SF-425 is delinquent.